 There are a number of sources where you can find your h-index.
 Please note that the value of the index may vary depending on the source of information (number of indexed publications, time span, etc.) For instance, h-index derived from Google Scholar tend to be higher than that based on Web of Science or SCOPUS data.

-In Web of Science you can see a calculated h-index for a group of publications (i.e. all publications by an author) through its "create citation report" function.
-To identify all publications by an author you can use Author Analyze search function or enter author's ORCID or ResearcherID identifier (if known).
+In Web of Science you can see a calculated h-index for a group of publications (i.e. all publications by an author) through its author search.
+You can Search by author's name or enter author's ORCID or ResearcherID identifier (if known).

 Google Scholar is another source of h-index information.
 It requires creation of Google Scholar profile before providing metrics.
 Refer to our LibGuide on research impact to learn to how create Google Scholar Profile.